 35. Canned responses.

-Head to the Advanced Settings in Google (under the Settings menu, represented by the gear icon) and you’ll have the option to enabled Canned Responses, a semi-experimental new feature in Gmail designed to save you time when writing similar messages multiple times to multiple people.
+Head to the Advanced Settings in Google (under the Settings menu, represented by the gear icon) and you’ll have the option to enabled Canned Responses, a new feature in Gmail designed to save you time when writing similar messages multiple times to multiple people.
 Once enabled, you’ll be able to draft and save extended messages and paragraphs of information that you can recall in the future with just a click.
 See our full guide on setting up Gmail email templates for more information.

 36. Keyboard shortcuts (and custom shortcuts).